Yesterday was Earth Day and even though it’s a little late I wanted to share some of the frugal things my family and I do that also are eco-friendly.

 - Hanging Clothes.
 Speaking of clothes lasting- I try as much as possible not to use a dryer.
 I hang all my clothes.
 (I do dry towels, socks, and underwear).
 This reduces the number of dryer loads I have to do (save on electricity) and the clothes last much longer when hung to dry rather than put in the dryer.
 Light clothing, in particular, stays shinier and fresh when hang to dry in the sun. of course, in eh winter when there is minimal sun this does force us to be more on top of the laundry so that things dry in time for when we need them.

-- Clothes that are beyond repair, ripped or otherwise dead get cut up into rags.
+- Repurpose Clothes.
+Clothes that are beyond repair, ripped or otherwise dead get cut up into rags.
 I have a drawer full of rags of various sizes and materials.
 I can cut my paper towel supply significantly using the rags I have in my house.
 Old undershirts and pajamas work particularly well for this, as do kids t-shirts.

 - Plastic containers.
 As I said, I do buy stuff in plastic.
 Since many spices and other items come in plastic jars I try to reuse them as much as possible.
 I use them for other food or for toys or to organize the junk drawer.
 If I can’t find a good use for them I give them to my kids to play with.
 They can play kitchen or use them for dirt or for water pouring activities.
 I also sometimes give them old shampoo bottles to use as bath toys.

 - Freeze food.
 I wrote about this before but it’s worth re-mentioning.
 I take fruits and vegetables that are going bad and put them in the freezer for smoothies, pies, or stock.
-If you save vegetable scraps, like peels or tops and bottoms of vegetables, you can combine it with chicken bones and scraps to make a delicious chicken stock to be used as a base for chicken soup or for other recipes.
+If you save vegetable scraps, like peels or tops and bottoms of vegetables, you can combine it with chicken bones and scraps to make a delicious chicken stock to be used as a base for chicken soup or for other chicken recipes.